rjferguson21/big-bang/docs/guides/deployment_scenarios/keycloak_sso_quickstart.md

 > Note: This document assumes familiarity with the generic Big Bang quick start guide.
 Differences between this an the previous Quick Start:
-* Topics explained in previous quickstart guides won't have notes or they will be less detailed.
+* Topics explained in previous quick start guides won't have notes or they will be less detailed.
 * The previous quick start supported deploying k3d to either localhost or remote VM, this quick start only supports deployment to remote VMs.
-* The previous quick start supported any distro, this one requires Ubuntu 20.04 (this guide has more automation of prerequisites, so we needed a standard to automate against.)
+* The previous quick start supported multiple linux distributions, this one requires Ubuntu 20.04 configured for password less sudo (this guide has more automation of prerequisites, so we needed a standard to automate against.)
 * The automation also assumes Admin's Laptop has a Unix Shell.
-(Mac, Linux, or WSL.)
+(Mac, Linux, or Windows Subsystem for Linux)

 ## Step 1: Provision 2 Virtual Machines